MohamedElalawy/Mastering-Embedded-System-Learn-In-Depth/Git/Git_Lecture_Notes.md

 documenting the project.
 ![Screenshot 2025-03-13 210635](https://github.com/user-attachments/assets/f36d8852-3fdb-4e04-b88d-aaaa7918bf29)
 ---
-11. **Staging the Changes**: After modifying the file, I needed to stage the changes for commit.
-I used the `git add` command to add the updated `README.txt` file to the staging area.
+11. **Staging the Changes**: I used the `git add` command to add the updated `README.txt` file to the staging area.
 The command I ran was:
    ```
    git add README.txt
    ```